Shatel: Don't play the 'what-if' game with Noah Vedral and the Husker quarterbacks

 On Monday, Schiano said Vedral would be a “late-week” or “game-time” decision.
 But you know Vedral will try to play on one leg if he can.

-Would this be a chance to show his stuff to Frost and his old teammates?
+Would this be a chance to show his stuff to Frost and former teammates?
 Perhaps.

 As an NU graduate, he could transfer and play immediately.
 He and Rutgers were a quick match.